emin-grbo/WWDCLounges/index.md

 If we break our Views into separate some View properties to help readability, is there much cost to marking those other properties as ViewBuilders to get the nicer syntax?
 Is that something we need to worry about?

 ### A:
 Nope, in fact, we encourage you to do so!
 Using the @ViewBuilder syntax helps nudge you towards structuring your code in a way that SwiftUI can make use of intelligently, so using it in more places is never a problem.
-Check out the talk, Demystify SwiftUI for more on this! (edited) https://developer.apple.com/videos/play/wwdc2021/10022/
+Check out the talk, Demystify SwiftUI for more on this! https://developer.apple.com/videos/play/wwdc2021/10022/

 ---